jelin-mi/pairs-game/README.md

 ## Description

 This is a classic memory game where the player tries to find as many pairs cards as possible in the shortest time.
-But in this variant of the game, the final score of the player can be also influenced by his (bad) luck.

 ## MVP